The Dan Patrick Show: The Danettes

 Patrick is joined on the air by the "Danettes": executive producer Paul Pabst ("Paulie"); executive producer Todd "LVD" Fritz ("Fritzy"); director of operations Patrick O'Connor ("Seton"); and board ops chief Marvin "Small Hands" Prince.
 Blogger/writer Andrew Perloff ("McLovin") is a former Danette.
 Patrick regularly chats with his crew about sports, and discussion will often break off into other topics, such as current events, entertainment, and their personal lives.
 The Danettes are generally encouraged to speak honestly and share their actual opinions, with Patrick often carrying on with them in a conversational manner.
 Patrick has acknowledged that he was influenced by Howard Stern when incorporating the members of his staff into the on-air aspects of the show.

 In addition to their duties on the show, the Danettes have their own television program; The Box Score airs on DirecTV (in addition to being available online) and was carried on the NBC Sports Network until August 16, 2013, immediately following The Dan Patrick Show.
 The Box Score serves as a complementary program, recapping highlights from the day's show and further expanding on the behind-the-scenes elements of the program.
 The 30-minute program features the four Danettes and Casey Geraghty, who serves as the program's host.
 On November 27, 2013, Geraghty left The Box Score and the show was revamped and returned in early 2014.
 Dan Patrick himself is not a credited cast member, although he occasionally makes appearances or prerecords brief segments.

 The term "Danette" was given to the crew by former NBA player Reggie Miller.

 On December 3, 2021, Perloff announced he'd be leaving the show after nine years after having agreed to co-host an afternoon show on CBS Sports Radio alongside sportscaster Maggie Gray.
 It marked the first time in the show's history a Danette had left the show.
 His last show was on December 23, 2021.

 Will Ferrell joined the Danettes for two days in August 2023 while the show was in Dublin.

+On April 7, 2026, Seton announced he'd be leaving the radio show with his last show being April 10, 2026, having worked on the show since its beginning in 2007.
+He will be focusing on the digital side of the company and doing events to increase the social aspect of the show for the remainder of The Dan Patrick Show.

+On August 29, 2026, Perloff returned to The Dan Patrick Show to announce that he would be co-hosting a new streaming show with Pabst called Not So Fast with Pabst and Perloff.
+The hour-long show will immediately follow The Dan Patrick Show on Peacock beginning on August 31st, 2026.
+As of August 29, Pabst is no longer a part of the final hour of The Dan Patrick Show, with behind-the-scenes crewmember Raymond James, known as "Big Day Ray" on the show, would be filling in as executive producer for the lone hour.